aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 the asymmetric unit is composed of whole molecules.
 This is useful when generating `.res` files as input for the DMACRYS program.

+The DELETE keyword removes one or more symmetry operations from the space group, reducing the crystal symmetry to a subgroup.
+The indices `id1.i`, `id2.i`,... refer to the operations from the list of symmetry operations in the output. critic2 finds the largest subgroup (one of them if there are several) that contains none of the deleted operations.
+As a result, deleting an operation may remove additional operations required to maintain group closure.
+The identity (operation
+1) cannot be deleted.

-If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, RECALC, REFINE, or WHOLEMOLS options), then all fields are unloaded and all critical point lists are cleared.
+If the symmetry is recalculated for a loaded crystal (with the `eps.r`, CLEAR, RECALC, REFINE, WHOLEMOLS, or DELETE options), then all fields are unloaded and all critical point lists are cleared.

 The ANALYSIS keyword explores different values of the precision parameter (`eps.r`) and outputs the calculated space group symbol for